lapinskap/bootstrap-todo/README.md

 * Awesome jquery link

 To-do list:
-* try to use bootstrap-sass gem again
+* try to use bootstrap-sass gem again!

 ## Status
 Project is: _in progress_